matijasipek/MLOps_PortfolioOptimization/portfolio/reports/README.md

 > *All members contributed to code by...*
 >
 > Answer:
-> Student s222736 did git, data version control, docker, unit testing, cloud
-> Student s204704 did W&B, cookiecuter, profiler, fastAPI
-> Studnet s222660 did system monitoring, docker

---- Student s222736 did git, data version control, docker, unit testing, cloud Student s204704 did W&B, cookiecuter, profiler, fastAPI Studnet s222660 did system monitoring, docker ---
+--- Student s222736 did git, data version control, docker, unit testing, cloud Student s204704 did W&B, cookiecuter, profiler, fastAPI Studnet s222660 did system monitoring, docker, cloud All members contributed equally when running into errors or issues that they themselfs couldn't resolve.
+For example like when running docker images, git actions, general environment issues and setups etc. ---